gayathri0329/marshackers/README.md

-# Path Finding Visualiser- Team- The Mars Hackers
+# Path Finding Visualiser  Team-The Mars Hackers

 Our aim of the project is to build a Web-App to help a Mars Rover to find the shortest path .